ballerina-platform/ballerina-lang/stdlib/crypto/src/main/ballerina/crypto/Module.md

-## Package overview
+## Module overview

-This packages provides the necessary utilities that are required to hash content using different hashing mechanisms and algorithms.
+This module provides the necessary utilities that are required to hash content using different hashing mechanisms and algorithms.

 #### Hashing string content
 The `hash` function uses an algorithm to hash content of type `string`.